 BCIV is a Christian-based group that focuses on learning how to incorporate spirituality into the care of our patients as well as continue to develop our own personal relationship with God.
 The group is open to all Bellin students and faculty, meeting weekly for bible study as well as for monthly THRIVE meetings featuring speakers on different spirituality topics.
 BCIV also reaches out to the community in service opportunities.

-The Service Trips and Transformations program (STAT) is an alternative break service program that gives students the opportunity to engage in off-campus experiences serving in communities working with vulnerable people as a way to become active citizens involved in their own communities now, and in their futures as professional leaders.
+The Urban Immersion (formerly Student Trips and Transformations or STAT) is an alternative break service program that gives students the opportunity to engage in off-campus experiences serving in communities working with vulnerable people as a way to become active citizens involved in their own communities now, and in their futures as professional leaders.
 The program offers students a chance to travel to local, regional, and national locations where they are challenged to both provide service and reflect on those experiences as a way to grow personally and professionally.
-Participants are provided leadership skills, exposed to new perspectives, and ultimately gain a broader understanding of the concepts of social justice and community partnership.
-Along the way, students are immersed in new cultures and have life-changing experiences that contribute positive change within themselves and the world.
+Participants are provided with leadership skills, exposed to new perspectives, and ultimately gain a broader understanding of the concepts of social justice and community partnership.
+Along the way, students are immersed in new cultures and have life-changing experiences that contribute to positive change within themselves and the world.